 This model was reissued late 2009 with improved clear transparent parts, but still no decals or resin parts.
 Wheels, engines and props from a Frog/Novo or Airfix 1/72 scale Blenheim are recommended.
 The Airmodel website has a photo showing the parts.

 A brandless resin G1 was produced by Czechoslovak modellers in the communist days and they were probably only used as trade material with pen-pals.
 Resin models of a Fokker D23 and a Fokker T8W were made by the same modelers.
-Fellow IPMS-NL member Jos Gouman owns two versions of the model, identified as 'Fokker G-1' and 'Fokker G-1 a/b' respectively.
+Fellow IPMS-NL member Jos Gouman owns two versions of the model, identified as on their plastic bages as 'Fokker G-1' and 'Fokker G-1 a/b' respectively.
 Jos describes them as cast as almost one-piece models with separate engine cowlings, props and landing gear parts, mostly of mediocre quality, and in case of the landing gear of insufficient strength.
 Cockpit and rear gunner position are vacuum formed parts, but the center fuselage windows are just represented as depressions to be filled with paint, or alternatively cut open and filled with Kristal Klear.
 The 'Fokker G-1 a/b' version has complete vacform fuselage halves (split horizontally) included as an extra, for which the resin fuselage must be removed.
 The engine cowlings also show differences: in some kits the engines are integral, in other the cilinders are separate.
 The meaning of the number '444' on the bag is not known.
 By the way, if you are interested in obtaining this model, please contact Jos Gouman, he has a few left over.
 Shown here are two of Jos' models.

 Interestingly, the model has commonalities with the MPM model.
 The overall dimensions and shapes are identical, the horizontally split fuselage of the 'Fokker G-1 a/b' version is repeated in the MPM model, and the resin model's forward fuselage has the same shape problem as the MPM model.
 The Fokker T8W mentioned above also appeared as an MPM model, and it too has a lot of similarities.
 It is likely that the resin models served as masters for the MPM injection moulded models.